BMTTeam/iTop-custom-extensions/readme.md

-The master branch works with iTop 2.5.x .
+This branch works with iTop 2.5.x .
 Everything under the **extensions** folder is considered stable.

 # Folders